Using Verbals and Verbal Phrases for Better Writing

 – The cat enjoys sitting on the mat.

-There are three basic types of verbal phrases: infinitive phrases, participial phrases and gerund phrases.
+There are three basic types of verbals and verbal phrases: infinitive phrases, participial phrases and gerund phrases.

 The infinitive form of a verb is the form using “to”:

 Infinitive phrases use the infinitive form, along with modifiers if necessary, to create a verbal phrase.
-Infinitive phrases are the most versatile of all verbal phrases.
+Infinitive phrases are the most versatile of all of the types of verbal phrases.
 You can use them as nouns, adjectives or adverbs.
+Here are some infinitive phrase verbal examples:

 – NOUN: Alex likes to collect books about gardening. (“To collect books about gardening” is the object of the main verb “likes.”)